Same-sex marriage in Oregon: Constitutional amendment

-In April 2023, Senate Majority Leader Kate Lieber introduced a constitutional amendment guaranteeing a right to same-sex marriage, abortion and gender-affirming care, to the Oregon Senate.
+In April 2023, Senate Majority Leader Kate Lieber introduced a constitutional amendment guaranteeing a right to same-sex marriage, abortion and gender-affirming care to the Oregon Senate.
 On April 27, 2023, the Committee on Rules adopted the amendment by a vote of 3–2.
 On May 2, 2023, senators Tim Knopp and Bill Hansell recommended that the measure be modified to simply repeal the constitutional ban on same-sex marriage rather than instate language guaranteeing a right to marry.
 On June 15, 2023, Republicans announced that, as part of a deal with Democrats to end their six-week walkout, Democrats had agreed to kill the amendment.
 That same day, the Senate adopted a motion by a vote of 22–0 to re-refer the proposal to the Committee on Rules.
 The legislation ultimately died in committee when the Senate adjourned sine die on June 25, 2023.
 In June 2024, Basic Rights Oregon announced its intention to collect signatures for a ballot initiative repealing the ban.
+The campaign had to collect 156,231 valid signatures by July 2, 2026 to qualify for the November 2026 ballot.
+In February, the group announced it would end its campaign without giving an official explanation.